Ibraheemolasupogit/Credit-Card-Application-Fraud-Analytics-with-AI-ML/README.md

-## Credit-Card-Application-Fraud-Analytics

-Notice: For security purpose, all files are stored under master branch.

 ### Project Goal:

 This project explores a synthetic dataset of 1,000,000 credit card and phone number applications, and builds a real-time supervised model based on the Personal Identity Information (PII) in those applications to help companies identify possible application frauds in real time.